NewsLocal News

 Posted

-KSHB 41 reporter Isabella Ledonne reports on stories about government accountability.
-Share your story idea with Isabella.
+KSHB 41 reporter Isabella Ledonne covers issues surrounding government accountability, solutions and consumer advocacy.
+Share your story with Isabella.

-Meta’s data center in the Northland is operational as of Wednesday, Aug.
-20.
+Meta’s data center in Kansas City's Northland is operational as of Wednesday, Aug.
+20. The center broke ground in 2022.

-Meta boasts an average of 1,500 skilled trade workers helped construct the site at its peak.
+Meta boasts an average of 1,500 skilled trade workers who helped construct the site at its peak.
 Now that the site is operational, it will support 100 jobs.

 thumbnail_Meta Kansas City Data Center_Data Hall 1.jpg